zuozhenggh/learning-library/developer-library/ords-in-oci/setups/setups.md

     When you have copied the token and saved it somewhere (text pad, notes app, etc), click the **Close** button.

+    **It is important to note that the token text will not be displayed or able to be retrieved after you click the close button in the Generate Token Model.
+Please copy and save this token text.**

 ## **SETUP 6**: Create Object Store Buckets